How we can help you

 Litigation and other formal dispute channels have always carried risk and cost for the parties involved.
 Even seasoned lawyers will these days recognise that litigation is really to be the course of last resort, with mediation widely regarded as the leading alternative dispute resolution approach.

 When mediation was introduced to the UK in the early 1990s, there was resistance to the concept.
 However, the implementation of the Civil Procedure Rules (CPR) in 1999 made it obligatory to actively manage cases, ensuring they were dealt with justly, equitably and fairly and that costs incurred were proportionate.
 The overriding objective of the CPR of course is “to improve access to justice by making legal proceedings cheaper, quicker, and easier to understand for non-lawyers”.
 The consideration of ADR saw mediation firmly placed as a central feature of the ‘new’ civil litigation landscape (see for example Dunnett v Railtrack (2002)).
+Of course the most recent move to embrace compulsory mediation by our justice system is clear indication of how our legal system is evolving.

 So whilst mediation may not suit all disputes, all the time, it should always be lodged in the conscience of parties and their advisers alike, as a course worth trying.